Amtrak California: Locomotives

-Amtrak California operates a fleet of EMD F59PHI, GE Dash 8-32BWH and Siemens Charger locomotives that are used on San Joaquin and Capitol Corridor trains.
+Amtrak California operates a fleet of EMD F59PHI, GE Dash 8-32BWH and Siemens Charger locomotives.
 These locomotives are owned by Caltrans and carry the CDTX reporting marks.

-Locomotives from Amtrak's national fleet such as P42DC are often used as substitutes when the Amtrak California dedicated fleet of locomotives undergoes maintenance.
+Locomotives from Amtrak's national fleet such as the P42DC are often used as substitutes when the Amtrak California dedicated fleet of locomotives undergoes maintenance.

-Twenty-two additional locomotives built by Siemens will join Amtrak California's locomotive fleet starting from 2017.
-These locomotives, named Charger, were parts of a multi-state order funded by a combination of federal and state money.
+The 22 Siemens Charger locomotives are the newest members of the fleet, joined between 2017 and 2021.
+The Chargers were parts of a multi-state order funded by a combination of federal and state money.
 Illinois Department of Transportation, acting as the leading agency, awarded the order to Siemens on December 18, 2013.
-Caltrans ordered the first six with the initial order in 2013, then exercised the option to buy 14 more locomotives in 2015 to replace Amtrak-owned locomotives currently used on Pacific Surfliner.
+Caltrans ordered the first six with the initial order in 2013, then exercised the option to buy 14 more locomotives in 2015 to replace Amtrak-owned locomotives used on the Pacific Surfliner.
 Two additional locomotives were ordered in 2016.

 Passenger cars

 California Car / Surfliner bi-level trainsets

 Amtrak California's routes typically use bi-level, high-capacity passenger cars, dubbed the Surfliner and California Car.
 All of the California Cars are owned by the California Department of Transportation (Caltrans).
 Amtrak owns most of the Surfliner cars with some owned by Caltrans.

 The design of the cars is based on Amtrak's Superliner bi-level passenger cars, but several changes were made to the design to make the vehicle more suitable for corridor services with frequent stops.
 One significant difference is that the Surfliner and California Car have two sets of automatic doors on each side instead of only one manually operated door on the Superliners, which speeds up boarding and alighting considerably.
 Additionally, Surfliner and California Car coaches are equipped with higher-density seating and bicycle racks to permit transport of unboxed bicycles.

-Consists on the San Joaquin, Capitol Corridor, and Pacific Surfliner routes usually include between four and six cars, with one locomotive and a cab control car on the rear end.
+Consists on the Gold Runner, Capitol Corridor, and Pacific Surfliner routes usually include between four and six cars, with one locomotive and a cab control car on the rear end.

 Superliner I rebuilds

-In 2007, Amtrak California paid for the repair of seven wreck-damaged Superliner Coaches owned by Amtrak in exchange for a six-year lease, intended to quickly add capacity on busy Capitol Corridor and San Joaquin trains.
-Four of the cars have been painted to match the "California car" livery, and three have been painted to match the "Surfliner" livery.
-Each car also has the current Amtrak logo on the middle left side of each car.
+In 2007, Amtrak California paid for the repair of seven wreck-damaged Superliner Coaches owned by Amtrak in exchange for a six-year lease, intended to quickly add capacity on busy Capitol Corridor and Gold Runner trains.
+Four of the cars were painted to match the "California car" livery, and three were painted to match the "Surfliner" livery.

-Superliner I/II coaches from Amtrak's national fleet are used on some consists due to shortages of inter-city "Surfliner" & "California cars."